top of page

 • You’re looking for an accountability partner to help you stay on track and make lasting, healthy changes

-Eligible clients live in: Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Kansas, Massachusetts, Michigan, New Jersey, New York, Texas, Virginia
+Eligible clients live in: Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Kansas, Massachusetts, Michigan, Missouri, Montana, New Jersey, New York, Texas, and Virginia

-• Science-Based Expertise: With a strong foundation in public health nutrition and years of experience in a leading cardiovascular prevention center, I bring you evidence-based strategies tailored to your unique needs.
+• Science-Based Expertise: With a strong foundation in public health nutrition and years of experience in a leading cardiovascular prevention center, Anna brings evidence-based strategies tailored to your unique needs.

-• Client-Centered Care: Every plan I design focuses on you—your preferences, challenges, and goals.
-Together, we’ll craft sustainable changes that fit seamlessly into your life.
+• Client-Centered Care: Every plan she designs focuses on you—your preferences, challenges, and goals.
+Together, you'll craft sustainable changes that fit seamlessly into your life.

-• Proven Results: From reducing triglycerides, LDL-cholesterol, and waist circumference to supporting overall healthier lifestyles, I’ve helped countless individuals achieve meaningful, lasting health improvements.
+• Proven Results: From reducing triglycerides, LDL-cholesterol, and waist circumference to supporting overall healthier lifestyles, Anna has helped thousands of patients and clients achieve meaningful, lasting health improvements.

 Learn how to use food as medicine

-With my training and clinical experience, you can trust me to use the science of nutrition to help treat complex cardiometabolic conditions, including:
+With training in Medical Nutrition Therapy, Anna is skilled in applying the science of nutrition to help treat complex cardiometabolic conditions, including:

 • Overweight and obesity